La Salle Explorers: Women's basketball

 The women's basketball team began play in the 1972–73 season, and has been to the NCAA Division I women's basketball tournament 5 times.

 Football

 La Salle discontinued football at the end the 2007 season.

+Wrestling

+La Salle wrestling was dropped from the varsity sports program in 1998.

 Club sports

 In addition to its varsity sports, La Salle also sponsors a number of club sports.
 These include: